Why I ran this experiment

 Does optimising for GEO hurt traditional Google rankings?

-Not in my experience.
-The structural changes I made also align with Google's E-E-A-T guidance.
-No ranking drops during the experiment.
-The AI Skills article slightly improved its traditional ranking during the test period.
+Not in this experiment.
+The structural changes also align with Google’s E-E-A-T guidance.
+No ranking drops observed during the test period.

 What’s the single most important GEO change I can make today?